mediadrop/mediadrop/doc/install/index.rst

 Step 7: Production Deployments
 ------------------------------

-If you want to access MediaCore from other computers, you'll need to set up a production config.
+If you want to access MediaCore CE from other computers, you'll need to set up a production config.

 **Production Config:**